 Distributing the Meeting Minutes

-Once the secretary completes writing the minutes, he’s supposed to share them with the committee members.
+Once the secretary completes writing the minutes, he’s supposed to share them with the group members.
 They can be shared online or through the cloud.
-Considering that minutes and other types of documents can lead to a lot of paperwork, it’s also better to use a paperless sharing approach.
+Considering that minutes and other types of documents can entail a lot of paperwork, it may be preferable to use a paperless sharing approach.

-For example, if the minutes-recorder was documenting the minutes using Microsoft Word, which does not offer online sharing, then he should consider converting those records to PDF format and share them through email.
-Alternatively, one can use Google docs, which offer a way of sharing with other users.
+For example, if the minutes recorder was documenting the minutes using Microsoft Word, which does not offer online sharing, then they might consider using Google docs, which offers a way of sharing documents online with other users.

-It’s not enough to share the minutes to committee members.
-The secretary is also supposed to save them for future references.
+The recorder is also supposed to save a copy of the meeting minutes for future reference.
 Most companies store their minutes online – either in Google Docs or OneDrive.

-Meeting minutes are important as they are used to document the key issues raised during a meeting.
-For example, effective minutes can state the approaches that were proposed to solve a particular problem and the main reason why members choose one method over the others.
+Meeting minutes are important because they are used to document the key issues raised during a meeting.
+For example, effective minutes can state the approaches that were proposed to solve a particular problem and the main reason why members choose one method over the other.

 The minutes of the meeting can be recorded manually or on an electronic device such as a laptop or iPad.
-After the meeting, the secretary reviews the minutes and makes edits where necessary.
-The meeting minutes are then shared with the participants.
-Apart from distribution, the minutes are also saved for future references.
+After the meeting, the recorder reviews the minutes and makes edits where necessary.
+The meeting minutes are then shared with the group participants.
+Apart from distribution, the minutes are also saved for future reference.